afmirez/fennec-poster/notes/en/js/testing1.md

 ---
-# FRONTMATTER INSTRUCTIONS:
+# 🧩 FRONTMATTER
 # • Fill in all fields.
-#  • DO NOT modify 'Category'.
-#  • All values are strings, except 'Order' (integer).
+# • Use strings (except 'order' = integer).
-#  • 'Tags' must be a list of valid string tags.
+# • 'tags' must be a list of valid strings: JavaScript, Python.
+# • ⚠️ Do NOT edit 'category' or 'id'.

-title: "titlee"
+title: "ooo"
-description: "descriptionnnnn"
+description: "xxx"
+order: 1
+tags: ["JavaScript"]
 category: js
-tags: ["JavaScript"]
-order: 1
+id: 913ed130-2f81-4c06-b383-78734e625dc0
 ---

 This is for testingg 2